HeWHopE/task-manager/README.md

 docker compose up --build
 ```

-# To Run the Application Locally
+# To Run an Application Locally

 - Configure the `.env` file: